Introduction to React Hooks

 What are React Hooks?

 Hooks are functions that let you “hook into” React state and lifecycle features from function components.
-The official React library provides several built-in Hooks like useState
+The official React library provides several built-in Hooks like useState, useEffect, useContext, useReducer, and others.
+Custom Hooks are JavaScript functions that leverage these built-in Hooks to encapsulate reusable logic.

 Why Create Custom Hooks?